 CAPSTANS - There is normally a large capstan on the fantail.
 (See MAIN DECK in Section 3.)

 CHEMICALS - Use care in storage, handling, and disposal of toxic chemicals, particularly inside laboratories.
 All chemicals brought on board should be accompanied by a Material Safety Data Sheet (MSDS) provided by the chemical manufacturer.
 Plastic bottles are safer at sea and should be used unless specific chemicals must be stored in glass.
 Disposal of chemicals is regulated by University policy and international laws.
-Verify with resident technicians before dumping chemicals into ship plumbing.
 The ship's captain must know what chemicals you are carrying.
 A chemical storage locker is available and is the only safe way to carry most chemicals aboard ship.
-Please make arrangements with the resident technicians in advance for proper stowage and for appropriate disposal at the end of your cruise.
+Please make arrangements with the research technicians in advance for proper stowage and for appropriate disposal at the end of your cruise.

 Working supplies of hazardous chemicals may be kept beneath fume hoods.
 Stocks/reserve supplies are to be kept in the appropriate storage.